 “Women make the best psychoanalysts – until they fall in love.”
-So says Dr. Alexander Brulov in Spellbound (1945), when Constance Petersen and John Ballantyne stay in his house for the night.
-The statement hovers over the entire succeeding scene, which uses staging to illustrate the paradigm between Constance’s sense of reason and love for John, or her masculine/feminine dichotomy.
-As a psychoanalyst among male colleagues, Constance is portrayed as cold and calculating from the film’s outset; not only does she reject her colleagues’ come-ons, but she is seen wearing glasses, a trope in Hitchock’s films for women with a threatening level of knowledge and power (see Miriam Haynes in Strangers on a Train (1951), whose murder culminates in the shattering of her spectacles).
-Constance’s proclivity toward rational analysis slowly unravels as her relationship with John develops.
-The scene at Brulov’s house illustrates the shifting power dynamic between John and Constance as the patient and analyst with the corrupting force of attraction.
-When they first enter the bedroom, Constance sits in a chair while John stands up, rendering her submissive, or in the patient status.
-She then stands as she psychoanalyzes Brulov, saying he is in a “complete dream stage, socially,” illustrating her analytic tendencies.
-She is then seen brushing her hair in the mirror, however, revealing her awareness of her appearance and sense of self as seen by the other.
-The shot could allude to Constance’s mirror stage as described by Lacan, in which she becomes fully aware of herself as an object to be seen by others – or in Laura Mulvey’s terms, her “to-be-looked-at-ness.”
+So says Dr. Alexander Brulov in Spellbound (1945), when Constance Petersen and John Ballantyne stay at his house for the night.
+The statement hovers over the entire succeeding scene, which uses staging to illustrate the paradigm between Constance’s sense of reason and her love for John – a masculine/feminine dichotomy.
+As a psychoanalyst among male colleagues, Constance is portrayed as cold and calculating from the film’s outset; not only does she reject her colleagues’ come-ons, but she is seen wearing glasses, a filmic trope that represents a women with a threatening level of knowledge and power (see Miriam Haynes in Strangers on a Train (1951), whose murder culminates in the shattering of her spectacles).
+Constance’s tendency toward rational analysis slowly unravels as her relationship with John develops.
+The scene at Brulov’s house illustrates the shifting power dynamic between John, the patient, and Constance, his analyst, when the corrupting force of attraction is introduced.
+When they first enter the bedroom, Constance sits in a chair while John stands up, establishing her in a relatively submissive role more associated with patient than analyst.
+She then stands as she psychoanalyzes Brulov, saying he is in a “complete dream stage, socially,” reaffirming her analytic role.
+Constance is subsequently seen brushing her hair in the mirror, however, revealing her awareness of her appearance and sense of self as seen by the other.
+The shot could allude to Constance’s mirror stage as described by Lacan, in which she becomes fully awakened to the illusory entity of the self.
+Or perhaps, reading the shot in Laura Mulvey’s framework, it is a moment of Constance’s awareness of her “to-be-looked-at-ness” as an object of desire.
 In a sense, she is projecting herself within the male gaze, as Mulvey describes in “Visual Pleasure and Narrative Cinema.”
 She feminizes her appearance not only for John, but for the presumably male heterosexual viewer, offering herself as the object of desire to appease the spectator’s implicit fetishistic scopophilia.
-Female hair is a common fetish as described by Freud and reiterated by Mulvey – a reminder of the pubic hair that covers and substitutes for the absence of the penis.
-Desire is projected onto the hair, rendering it overvalued as the site of the phallic power itself.
-In this moment, Constance’s persona is stripped down to the star power of Ingrid Bergman, whose look captured the public imagination and the collective cinematic male gaze.
+Female hair is a common fetish as described by Freud and reiterated by Mulvey, as it is psychically associated with the pubic hair that covers the absence of the penis and becomes a substitution for the phallus itself.
+Desire is projected onto the hair, rendering it overvalued.
+In this moment, Constance’s persona is stripped down to the star power of Ingrid Bergman, whose look captured the public imagination and the cinematic male gaze.